omidarmat/webDevNotes/html-css/html-css.md

   row-gap: 50px;
   /* Defines gap between rows */
   justify-items: stretch;
-  /* To align items horizontally inside cells horizontally.
+  /* To align items horizontally inside cells.
 Also accepts start, center, end */
   align-items: stretch;
-  /* To align items vertically inside cells vertically.
+  /* To align items vertically inside cells.
 Also accepts start, center, end */
   justify-content: start;
   /* To align grid tracks horizontally inside grid container.
 Only applies if container is larger than the grid.
 Also accepts center, end.
 Not very important. */
   align-content: start;